ravikandhadai/swift/Logging/CompilerDevelopmentPost.md

 options much like the natively defined types, provided the logging API has been appropriately extended to handle the user-defined type.

-**Formatting options are required to be static i.e, compile-time known values**
+**Formatting options are required to be static i.e., compile-time known values**

 An important requirement of the API is that the formatting options must be compile-time constants.
 If the enum cases accept parameters (e.g. like `.decimal(2)`), those parameters should also be